Email: r dot g dot forman at warwick dot ac dot uk

 I am the Principal Investigator, along with Professor Sandra Vasconcelos of the University of São Paulo of the British Academy Newton Mobility Network on "The Novel without Frontiers" and the two-year SPRINT Project on the same topic funded by Warwick and the São Paulo Research Foundation (FAPESP).

-During academic year 2017/18, Dr Forman will be the Co-chair of the University's LGBTUA+ Taskforce.
+Dr Forman currently serves as the academic co-chair of the University's LGBTUA+ Taskforce.

 My main research focus is British imperialism during the long ninteenth century, with a special interest in the relationship between Britain and China and Southeast Asia, as well as Latin America.
 I also work in the areas of postcolonial literatures and cultures, diaspora literature, and queer studies.